MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_make_love.md

 # Entity Documentation - minecraft:behavior.make_love

-`minecraft:behavior.make_love` allows an entity to interact with other similar entities to produce an offspring.
+`minecraft:behavior.make_love` compels an entity to interact with other similar entities to produce an offspring.

 ## Parameters